-- all your allocated premium to be invested in one of the available PruLink Funds; or - part of your allocated premium to be invested in 2 or more of the available PruLink Funds.
+- all your allocated premium to be invested in one of the available PRULink Funds; or - part of your allocated premium to be invested in 2 or more of the available PRULink Funds.

-You must invest a minimum of 5% of your premium in any PruLink Funds you choose and thereafter invest in multiples of 5% of the premium.
+You must invest a minimum of 5% of your premium in any PRULink Funds you choose and thereafter invest in multiples of 5% of the premium.

-A percentage of your premium is used to buy units at the offer price in the PruLink Fund or PruLink Funds you have chosen.
+A percentage of your premium is used to buy units at the offer price1 in the PRULink Fund or PRULink Funds you have chosen.